libp2p/universal-connectivity-workshop/en/rs/04-quic-transport/lesson.md

 use anyhow::Result;
 use futures::StreamExt;
 use libp2p::identity;
-use libp2p::{noise, tcp, quic, yamux, Multiaddr, SwarmBuilder};
+use libp2p::{noise, tcp, yamux, Multiaddr, SwarmBuilder};
 use libp2p::{
     ping,
     swarm::{NetworkBehaviour, SwarmEvent},